ipfs-inactive/examples/examples/network/readme.md

 ## Playing With the Network
-Ipfs is all about networking! included are a useful set of commands to aid in observing that network.
+Ipfs is all about networking!
+Included are a useful set of commands to aid in observing that network.

-See who youre directly connected to:
+See who you're directly connected to:
 ```
 ipfs swarm peers
 ```